saflo76/shellkit/README.md

 and maintained until job is done, if the script gets interrupted (for ex. by user) anyway on next run is able to detect and continue from last ddr state and progress.\
-Script takes at least 3 arguments:
+Script takes 3 or more arguments:
-1) Source dir initially used as base for frpo-1metascan scanning process
+- Source dir: initially used as base for frpo-1metascan scanning process
-2) Destination dir where we want to save recovered files
+- Recovery dir: having hierarchy as source, having partial/fully saved files
-3) One or more metadata list files which instructs sequence and name of files to recover
+- One or more metadata list files which instructs priority and name of files to recover

-``frpo-4purge``
+``frpo-4purge`` is commonly useful to run after a fruitful frpo-3sync execution, as it scans the recovery dir, matches the result with each passed list and when needed moves out the fully recovered entries in a new *.done* list.
+Now for each list we have an updated one shortened by removal of full recovered entries and a new one accounting all these stripped entries.\
+Takes 2 or more arguments, 1st is the recovery dir, from 2nd can be passed any metadata lists to be stripped.